epccs/MacGyver/readme.md

 ## Overview

 This board allows a Raspberry Pi serial hardware port (or adaptor board) to interface with a multi-drop.
 A local AVR128DA28 is on the multi-drop.
-Programing is done through the serial interface when a target (e.g., the local AVR128DA28) is set by the manager for UPDI (the preferred programing method for new AVRs) or UART mode.
+Programing is done through the serial interface when a target (e.g., the local AVR128DA28) is set by the manager for UPDI (the programming method for new AVRs) or UART mode.

-I have improvised (mcgyvered) the use of IOFF buffers so the UPDI programming interface can be selected; it results in a UART mode or a UPDI mode from the R-Pi hardware serial port.

-Board is used to connect a Raspberry Pi hardware serial port (e.g., 40 pin header) to ether the UPDI or UART0 port of an AVR128DB32 manager, or (with help from the manager) to a local AVR128DA28 on the multi-drop serial.
+Multi-drop serial allows the Raspberry Pi to reach other boards connected with a CAT5 cable.
+The managers have an out of band channel for the connection state (bus state) so that a host (R-Pi) can establish a point to point connection to the remote UPDI port.
+Regular serial communication can be a point to point or point to multi-point.

-The Raspberry Pi hardware UART does not have latency like a USB-serial bridge, so its programming speed is the best possible.
-Programing sends a lot of small sets of data back and forth; USB latency is almost certainly the cause of most complaints about UPDI speed.
+I have improvised (mcgyvered) the use of IOFF buffers so the UPDI programming interface can be selected; it results in a UART mode or a UPDI mode.
+A Raspberry Pi hardware UART does not have latency like a USB-serial bridge, so the programming speed is the best possible.
+Programing sends many small sets of data back and forth; USB latency causes reduced UPDI speed.

 ## Status